felixclack/smart-pension-test/README.md

 4. Use @mentions in the PR to notify the team and ask for review.
 Be sure to help or review others while you are waiting.
 5. Once you have received approval, merge to master and deploy to staging.

+## Roadmap

+This current implementation solves the problem for the requirements given in the original spec but there are lots of opportunities for improvement.

+A few ideas that could be implemented are:

+###  Different output formats

+Given the modular nature of the code, adding a new output format would look like adding a new method in the `Formatter` class, eg. `to_json` and then this could call the logic inside that new method or we could add a new object to handle it, eg. `Formatter::JSON`.

+The idea is that we follow the OO principle of "open to extension but closed to modification".

+Adding new output formats should be as simple as adding new objects to handle the format and not require changing the existing classes.

+### Persisting to a datastore

+This current implementation is an in-memory solution but it is easy to imagine an improvement being to store the results of the parsing in a datastore.

+The choice of datastore would depend on the intended use of the data.
+Without knowing that upfront, a pragmatic choice might be to use a key-value store such as Redis.
+We could store the counts for keys that represent the different ways we would like to retrieve the data.

+For example, we might want to store the total and unique counts at different keys, ie. `/about:unique`.

+Alternatively, we might want to also introduce extra data about the date the request occurred.
+We might use a Document based NoSQL data store, either something like MongoDB or Google Firestore to store records based on the date components.
+This would see us have documents for year, month, date and hour for the unique and total values.

+A SQL based datastore could also work and might be more appropriate if there are particular strengths in the team with SQL.

+In terms of how we could implement it.
+The `Parser` class could add a new step to persist the count, and then we would create new classes from that to handle the different steps, ie. connecting to the datastore, creating and executing the query that stores it and handling errors.

+### Automating Log Parsing

+We might want to automate this process, so rather than running it manually, a CRON job would fetch the log file, pass it to the script and then do something with the output. eg. post the latest results to a Slack channel.

+### Deploy as a webservice

+With the availability of Function as a Service platforms like Amazon Lambda or Now, we could modify the script to run when called by a request to a URL.

+Both these services allow you to run Ruby in a small container and have a low barrier to entry.

+The modifications requried for the script to work there would be minimal.
+Mostly they would be around how we handle getting the input log file as we wouldn't be able to use the filesystem to retrieve it.